Louisiana Recovery Authority – Oversight, Transparency and Civic Accountability

 • Civil Rights Enforcement – Protects individuals from discrimination.

-• Emergency Intervention – Federal response to crises like disasters.
+• Emergency Intervention – Federal response to crises.

 State Oversight